 In the above illustration, Sonu Ltd. bills to Monu Ltd., and ships the goods to Natu Ltd. Sonu Ltd. issues Form E1 to Monu Ltd. as against the C form produced by Monu Ltd for availing CST @ 2%.
 Subsequently, Monu Ltd. bills to Natu Ltd. against C Form without charging any tax, and endorses the Lorry Receipt in favour of Natu Ltd.

-Under GST, the place of supply of goods is important to determine the transaction as interstate or intrastate and accordingly, the applicable taxes can be levied.
+In GST Regime , the place of supply of goods is an important factor to determine the transaction as interstate or intrastate and accordingly, the applicable taxes can be levied.

 Place of supply for Bill to – Ship to transactions is defined under GST under Section 10 (b) of IGST;